 Roofing jobs and roof installations can take hours to finish, so you should get a roofing hammer that’s not heavy but also not too light.
 The hammer won’t exert much force if it’s too light, while it’s extremely tiring to use very heavy hammers.

-Therefore, we suggest getting roofing hammers that weigh anywhere between 1-1.25 lbs.
+I suggest getting roofing hammers that weigh anywhere between 1-1.25 lbs.
 The 5 best roofing hammers we mentioned in our list all fall within this stipulated weight range.

 Grip